-Vehicles more than 2 metres (6'6") high, 2 metres (6'6") wide or goods vehicles weighing more than 2 tonnes (maximum gross weight) are not safe to travel through the Rotherhithe Tunnel.
+Vehicles more than 2 metres (6'6") high, 2 metres (6'6") wide or goods vehicles weighing more than 2 tonnes (gross vehicle weight) are not safe to travel through the Rotherhithe Tunnel.
 Drivers that do not comply could be fined up to £130.

-Drivers of goods vehicles, including vans, should use Tower Bridge or the Blackwall Tunnel, both of which are outside the Congestion Charging zone.
-Goods vehicles that do not meet the restrictions are not allowed to use Rotherhithe Tunnel.
+Drivers of vehicles that do not meet these restrictions should use Tower Bridge or the Blackwall Tunnel, both of which are outside the Congestion Charging zone.

-At times that Tower Bridge is closed for overnight maintenance, Southwark Bridge can be used.
-Currently, the congestion charge does not apply during the hours that Tower Bridge is closed overnight.
-From 8 April 2019, an Ultra Low Emission Zone (ULEZ) will be in place, operating 24 hours a day, every day of the year including weekends and public holidays.
-Visit the ULEZ website for more information.
+When Tower Bridge is closed for overnight maintenance, Southwark Bridge can be used.
+Currently, the Congestion Charge does not apply during the hours that Tower Bridge is closed overnight.
+From 8 April 2019, an Ultra Low Emission Zone (ULEZ) will be in place, operating from 00:01-midnight, 7 days a week, every day of the year, including weekends and public holidays.

 Goods vehicles can't use Rotherhithe Tunnel if they have a gross vehicle weight of more than 2 tonnes.

 Gross vehicle weight is the maximum weight that the vehicle is legally permitted to be loaded to.
 It is also called the Maximum Authorised Mass (MAM) or permissible maximum weight.

 To find your vehicle's GVW you can check: